Pros and cons of the NHS Health Check

 The NHS Health Check is routinely offered free of charge to eligible people because it's believed the potential benefits outweigh the drawbacks.

 By picking up hidden health problems and tackling them early, you will live longer and in better health.

-On balance, having an NHS Health Check is much safer than not having one.
+On balance, having the NHS Health Check is much safer than not having it.

 Media review due: 3 August 2021